Wealth of Donald Trump: Lawsuits

-Investment performance

-A 2016 analysis of Trump's business career in The Economist concluded that his performance since 1985 had been "mediocre compared with the stock market and property in New York".
-A subsequent analysis in The Washington Post similarly noted that Trump's estimated net worth of $100 million in 1978 would have increased to $6 billion by 2016 if he had invested it in a typical retirement fund, and concluded that "Trump is a mix of braggadocio, business failures, and real success."
+From the 1970s until he was elected president in 2016, Donald Trump and his businesses were involved in over 4,000 legal cases in U.S. federal and state courts, including battles with casino patrons, million-dollar real estate lawsuits, personal defamation lawsuits, and over 100 business tax disputes.
+At least 25 women accused him of sexual harassment or sexual assault.

+Real estate

+In 2015, in Manhattan, Trump's name was displayed on 17 buildings, plus Wollman Rink, and, in the Bronx, his name was on the Trump Golf Links golf course.
+Where his name appears on a building, it does not necessarily mean he owns the building; it represents his ownership of a unit within the building, a licensing agreement or condition of sale, or property management by the Trump Organization.

 The Apprentice

-From his television show The Apprentice, as well as subsequent related licensing and endorsements, Trump received $427.4 million from the show's beginning in 2004 through 2018.
+From his television show The Apprentice and related licensing and endorsements, Trump received $427.4 million from the show's beginning in 2004 through 2018.

 Due largely to income received from the show, he paid a combined $70.1 million in federal taxes in 2005, 2006, and 2007.
 He paid no taxes in 2008.
 When he filed taxes in 2009, he declared over $700 million in business losses and, on that basis, he asked for a refund of his federal income taxes paid in 2005–2007.
 He was eventually refunded the $70.1 million plus over $2.7 million in interest.
-As of 2020, auditors are still considering the matter.
+As of 2020, auditors were still considering the matter.
 If he is asked to return that federal refund, then, considering added interest and penalties, he may owe over $100 million to the federal government.

 The New York Times said: "He also received $21.2 million in state and local refunds, which often piggyback on federal filings," and he may be obligated to return those refunds, too.

 Foundation

-Trump formed his own charitable foundation in 1988.
+Trump formed his charitable foundation in 1988.
 In the first decade of the 2000s, he gave away $2.8 million through the foundation (though he had pledged three times that amount).
 He stopped personally contributing to the foundation in 2008, though he accepted donations from others.
 In 2018, the foundation agreed to shut down.
 It was facing a civil lawsuit by the New York attorney general (AG) that alleged "persistently illegal conduct" including self-dealing and funneling campaign contributions.
 Furthermore, it had never been properly certified in New York and did not submit to the annual audit that would have been required.
 In November 2019, Trump was ordered to pay a $2 million settlement for misusing the foundation for his business and political purposes.

-Presidency

-During his campaign, the Trump Organization owed nearly $20 million to L/P Daewoo, a company with ties to North Korea.
-This debt was not mentioned in the Trump campaign's financial disclosure filings.
-The loan was paid off five months into his presidency.